pi-lar/neuropil/doc/source/ngizero.rst

 The DHT of the neuropil messaging layer introduces already a first important step to ensure privacy: Connections are build up based on hash distance.
-This is in contrast with the traditional internet, where first a lookup up a DNS name happens, and then connect to a specific server.
+This is in contrast with the traditional internet, where first a lookup of DNS name happens, and then connect to a specific server.
 Just tracing your DNS lookups can already be enough for conclusions to be drawn about your life.
-Using the hash distance builds up arbitrary connections that do not carry any further meaning than heash dustance.
-The exchange of the message intents can be seen as the DNS lookups of the neuropil messaging layer.
+Using the hash distance builds up arbitrary connections that do not carry any further meaning than ... hash distance.
+Second, we use stacked digital identies: the user or application identity is stacked upon the node identity (with an automated cross-signing).
+Only the node identity should be visible to neighbour nodes, and, at least in theory, the node could change frequently its fingerprint.
+The message intents are the place where both idenities play together, so the only thing of the application identity that remains visible is its public key or its fingerprint.
+The exchange of the message intents can be seen as the "DNS lookups" of the neuropil messaging layer, but we only try to discover named data channels (and yes, a name may refer to an IP address).

 ..
 NOTE::
    The following work on this page will be part of our funding granted by NGI Zero.